fdut/appconnect/tw_en/labs/Creating-flows-for-an-API/README.md

 1. To add the target application to the flow, click (+).

-2. Select Salesforce > Contact > Create contact.
+2. Select `Salesforce > Contact > Create contact`.
 (If you haven’t already connected App Connect to Salesforce, specify the name and password of your Salesforce account.)

-3. Map the fields from the request into ‘Salesforce / Create contact’ as follows:
+3. Map the fields from the request into `‘Salesforce / Create contact’` as follows:
 	* Account ID: Click within the field and click Insert a reference Insert a reference icon.
 Then select CustomerID from the Available inputs list.
 	* Last Name: Type last and then select LastName from the list.
 	* First Name: Type fir and then select FirstName from the list.